anseki/leader-line/README.md

 *Type:* string
 *Default:* `startPlug`: `'behind'` | `endPlug`: `'arrow1'`

-One of the following plug (symbol that is shown at the end of the leader line) names:
+One of the following keywords to indicate type of plug (symbol that is shown at the end of the leader line):

 - `disc`
 - `square`